How to Approach Designing Your Loft Conversion

 Space always needs to be sacrificed for the stairs.
 However, headroom influences the options available for designs within the attic space and access from the storey below.

-Overall, where your proposed space is concerned, do also approach the design stage by taking advice from your builder or loft conversion specialist about materials which will impact on the area.
+Overall, where your proposed space is concerned, approach the design stage by taking advice from your builder or loft conversion specialist about materials that will impact the area.
 For example, using transparent materials offers excellent design options for maximising light and adding the illusion of space in darker or restricted areas.

 Keep in mind: purpose.
 What’s your loft conversion for, an extra bedroom, playroom or studio, etc.?

 Most householders have clear ideas about the type of additional accommodation they want to create from loft conversions.
 Whatever use you have in mind, consider any other areas to incorporate into early designs.
-For example, a small dressing area or an en-suite as part of a Master bedroom, as it’s much cheaper and less inconvenient to integrate these into designs early on, rather than to redevelop the design or complete conversion later.
+For example, a small dressing area or an en-suite (as part of a Master bedroom) is much cheaper and less inconvenient to integrate these into designs early on rather than later.

-Contextualise any headroom issues within the context of your room’s proposed purpose, for example, ensure space is adequate for standing and movements, such as when dressing or showering, if the room will be a master suite.
+Contextualise any headroom issues within the context of your room’s proposed purpose.
+For example, ensure space is adequate for standing and movements, such as dressing or showering, if the room will be a master suite.

-How you use space is very relevant to the design of the flooring – and any noise impact to or from the floor below.
-For example, sound proofed, cushioned flooring to absorb sound is ideal if the room is to be a child’s bedroom, a home gym or cinema above bedrooms.
+How you use space is very relevant to the flooring design – and any noise impact to or from the floor below.
+For example, soundproofed, cushioned flooring to absorb sound is ideal if the room is a child’s bedroom, a home gym or a cinema above bedrooms.

 Other things to consider when planning loft conversions

 Another aspect of floor design, underfloor heating, is attractive for loft extension bedrooms with en-suites.
-It’s also idea when walls offer inadequate space for radiators, but it’s essential to add it at the design stage, along with any other heating which complements the use of the room, such as vertical or ladder radiators, to multi-function as a heated towel rail.
+It’s also ideal when walls offer inadequate space for radiators.
+Still, it’s essential to add it at the design stage, along with any other heating that complements the room’s use, such as vertical or ladder radiators, to multi-function as a heated towel rail.

-And speaking of multifunction, make “multifunction” your mantra as you approach design, to ensure the best use of the space, necessary for creating storage, as bespoke shelving and fittings will be cheaper to incorporate at the design stage, rather than afterwards.
-Options such as a built-in desk might alternatively serve as a dressing table or play table for children, while multi-purpose cupboards could store fold down beds.
-Designs which include built-in furniture make the most of any eaves space, while floor to ceiling built-ins can also add to the illusion of extra ceiling height if headroom is limited.
+And speaking of multi-function, make “multi-function” your mantra as you approach design to ensure the best use of the space necessary for creating storage, as bespoke shelving and fittings will be cheaper to incorporate at the design stage rather than afterwards.
+Options such as a built-in desk might alternatively serve as a dressing table or play table for children, while multi-purpose cupboards could store fold-down beds.
+Designs that include built-in furniture make the most of any eaves space, while floor to ceiling built-ins can also create the illusion of extra ceiling height if headroom is limited.

 We asked Guy Beaven of Abbey Lofts for any tips when planning a conversion.
-Guy said: ‘Remember, that tranquil setting that comes with a lack of clutter in the final room is achieved with careful attention at the design stage.’
+Guy said: ‘Remember, that tranquil setting that comes with a lack of clutter in the final room, achieved with careful attention at the design stage.’

 Keep in mind: budget, it can run away if you’re not careful!

-When it comes to loft conversion costs, issues of build-type and budget go hand-in-hand: the type of build impacts on the budget and the budget you have will almost certainly influence the type of designs available to you.
-For example, if your budget extends to the cost of a Mansard loft conversion, then issues of limited headroom which can significantly influence the design options, will have no impact,
+When it comes to loft conversion costs, issues of build-type and budget go hand-in-hand: the type of build impacts the budget, and the budget you have will almost certainly influence the variety of designs available to you.
+For example, if your budget extends to the cost of a Mansard loft conversion, then issues of limited headroom, which can significantly influence the design options, will have no impact,

 So, it’s essential to be clear about your budget before starting, with a contingency budget if possible to allow for necessary extras within the design your budget buys you.
-Discussing your budget with your loft conversion professional is helpful when approaching design ideas, as the experts can help you to be realistic about what is possible or about what extras to include in the design.
+Discussing your budget with your loft conversion professional is helpful when approaching design ideas.
+The experts can help you be realistic about what is possible or extras to include in the design.
 For example, if the current budget allows for a WC en-suite but doesn’t extend to installing a shower, adding the shower plumbing but not the installation may not break the budget now but could be cost-effective later on when installing a shower becomes possible.

 Do you need planning consent?

-A final, important aspect to get right at the design stage is planning, specifically any likely planning requirements or restrictions.
-Although many loft conversions fall under permitted development and may not require actual planning permission, building regulations need following and planning permission may be necessary if there are issues such as living in a conservation area.
+A final, crucial aspect of the design stage is planning, precisely any likely planning requirements or restrictions.
+For example, although many loft conversions fall under permitted development and may not require actual planning permission, building regulations need following and planning permission may be necessary if there are issues like living in a conservation area.

-Finally, do also keep in mind that your loft conversions specialist is happy to offer advice about all aspects of design and planning, so do take professional advice.
+Finally, keep in mind that your loft conversions specialist is happy to offer advice about all aspects of design and planning, so do take professional advice.